 Get there Early

-The offices issuing the codice fiscale are usually open from 8am in the morning until 1pm in the afternoon.
-It is a good idea to get there at opening time – or you may have to come back the next day.
+The offices issuing the codice fiscale in Italy are usually open from 8am in the morning until 1pm in the afternoon.
+It is a good idea to get there at or before opening time – or you may have to come back the next day.
 In the bigger Italian cities, queues are likely to be long meaning that a morning off work is advisable.
-If you tell your Italian boss where you are going, he or she will understand.
+If you tell your Italian boss where you are going, he or she should understand.
 Many companies in Italy will help you with the creation of a codice fiscale, and may even go do the queuing for you.

 The codice fiscale serves in Italy as both a tax and health code.